stevearrants/stevearrants.github.io/writers-table/index.md

 title: "The Writers' Table"
 eyebrow: "Series"
 subtitle: "A reading and practice group, not a course.
 Each post covers one topic and ends with an exercise.
 Work through them in any order."
-description: "A technical writing series with exercises for both new and working writers."
+description: "A technical writing series with information for both new and working writers."
 permalink: /writers-table/
 ---

 <div class="gmd-prose">
   <p>The articles aren't exhaustive.
 They're designed to give you a starting point, with references for further exploration.</p>

+  <p>Three posts per week &mdash; Monday, Wednesday, and Friday.</p>

   <div class="gmd-callout gmd-callout--tip">
     <p><strong>Free, no pledge.</strong> Articles post to <a href="https://stevearrants.substack.com/">The Way We Write Now</a> on Substack.
 If the subscription page offers a pledge, choose <strong>No Pledge</strong>.</p>